 The Mid-Willamette Valley region is the most productive agricultural region in the state in terms of the total value of crops produced.
 All three counties have consistently led the state in agricultural sales.
-In 2019, Marion County led the state in total value of agricultural products sold with \$702 million in sales 18% increase since 2012, and accounting for 14% of all sales in Oregon.
-Yamhill County ranked 6th in the state with total agricultural sales amounting to \$314 million and Polk County received \$135 million in sales and ranked 11th in the state.
+In 2019, Marion County led in total value of agricultural products sold with \$702 million in sales, an 18% increase from 2012, accounting for 14% of all sales in Oregon.
+Yamhill County ranked 6th in the state with total agricultural sales amounting to \$314 million.
+Polk County received \$135 million in sales and ranked 11th in the state.

 An important feature of the region's agriculture is its diversity.
-Rich soils, favorable climate conditions, abundant rainfall and significant levels of agribusiness investment and expertise have all contributed to the high productivity of farming in the region.
+Rich soils, favorable climate conditions, abundant rainfall, and significant levels of agribusiness investment and expertise have all contributed to the high productivity of farming in the region.
 For example, nearly 200 crops are grown commercially in Marion County alone, helping Marion County be established as a national leader in the production of blackberries, raspberries, hazelnuts, hops, grass seed, and Christmas trees.
 However, the Mid-Willamette Valley's agriculture industry is characterized by relatively small farming operations, not dominated by huge corporate farms, as is increasingly the case in some parts of the U.S.

 The region's significant forestlands continue to be an important natural resource.
-Forest products employment, though still significant, makes up a smaller percentage of the region's total economy than it has in the past.
-Each county saw declining timber harvest between 2002 and 2019, with Marion County experiencing the most significant decline of 38%.
-Timber acres harvested in the Mid-Willamette Valley were approximately 8.6% percent of the total timber acres harvested in Oregon in 2019, an increase of 10% over the 17-year period.
+Forest products employment, though still significant, makes up a smaller percentage of the region's total economy.
+Timber acres harvested in the Mid-Willamette Valley were approximately 8.6% percent of the total timber acres harvested in Oregon in 2019 and 7.8% in 2002, however, still saw an increase of 10% over the last 17-year period.